-Mark represented Hewlett-Packard in defensive and offensive patent litigation involving data storage tape drive systems and related products.
+Represented Hewlett-Packard in defensive and offensive patent litigation involving data storage tape drive systems and related products.
 The case settled.
-(D. Colo., Judge Babcock).
+(D. Colo., Judge Babcock)

 Hewlett-Packard Company, et al. v.
 EMC Corporation (2003-2005)

-Mark represented Hewlett-Packard in both offensive and defensive patent infringement litigation relating to networked storage systems, computer peripheral devices, printers, and other electronic data systems.
+Represented Hewlett-Packard in both offensive and defensive patent infringement litigation relating to networked storage systems, computer peripheral devices, printers, and other electronic data systems.
 The case settled as part of a settlement of multiple actions.
 (N.D.
-Cal., Judge Fogel).
+Cal., Judge Fogel)

 3Com v.
 Cambia Networks, Inc. (2002-2003)

-Mark represented 3Com in a trade secret case relating to 3G wireless data technology.
+Represented 3Com in a trade secret case relating to 3G wireless data technology.
 The case settled.
-(Circuit Court of Cook County, Judge Jaffe).
+(Circuit Court of Cook County, Judge Jaffe)

 NL Industries, Inc. v.
 Commercial Union, et al. (1995-2000)

-Mark represented NL as plaintiff in an environmental insurance coverage litigation.
-As part of this litigation, Mark argued the seminal Third Circuit case concerning choice of law in multi-site environmental insurance coverage actions, obtaining a favorable decision for NL.
-The parties thereafter settled NL’s coverage claims.
+Represented NL in an environmental insurance coverage litigation.
+As part of this litigation, argued the seminal Third Circuit case concerning choice of law in multi-site environmental insurance coverage actions, obtained a favorable decision for NL.
+The parties thereafter settled NL's coverage claims.
 (D.N.J. and 3d Cir.)

 Siemens, AG v.
 LG Semicon; Hyundai v.
 Infineon Technologies, et al. (2000)

-Mark represented Siemens and Infineon in litigation relating to semiconductor device and manufacturing process patents.
+Represented Siemens and Infineon in litigation relating to semiconductor device and manufacturing process patents.
 The case settled.
 (D. Del., Judge McKelvie and N.D.
-Ca., Judge Ware).
+Cal., Judge Ware)

 Siemens Canada, Ltd. v.
 Lectron (2000)

-Mark represented Siemens Canada as plaintiff in a patent case concerning electronically controlled fuel vapor management valve technology.
+Represented Siemens Canada in a patent case concerning electronically controlled fuel vapor management valve technology.
 The case settled.
 (N.D.
-Ill., Judge Manning).
+Ill., Judge Manning)

 Board of Trustees of City Colleges v.
 Arthur Andersen (2000)

-Mark represented Arthur Andersen as defendant in litigation relating to the firm’s audit of City Colleges' derivative securities trading practices.
+Represented Arthur Andersen in litigation relating to the firm's audit of City Colleges' derivative securities trading practices.
 Partial summary judgment was entered in favor of Arthur Andersen as to most of plaintiff's damages claim, and the case settled thereafter.
-(Circuit Court of Cook County, Illinois, Judge Billik).
+(Circuit Court of Cook County, Illinois, Judge Billik)

 In re Asbestos IV (Kanawha County, West Virginia) (1995)

-Mark represented NL Industries in a multi-plaintiff asbestos products liability case in West Virginia state court.
+Represented NL Industries in a multi-plaintiff asbestos products liability case in West Virginia state court.
 The case settled during trial.
-(Charleston, W.V., Judge MacQueen).
+(Charleston, W.V., Judge MacQueen)